ambossIconambossIcon

 Dactylography (fingerprinting)toggle arrow icon

-• Loop (60–70%): the most common pattern; ridges enter and exit from the same side
+• Ridges enter and exit from the same side.

-• Arch (5%): the least common pattern; ridges enter from one side and exit from the opposite side
+• Ridges enter from one side and exit from the opposite side

 • Loop: contains 1 core and 1 delta

-• Whorl: contains 1 core and 2 deltas
+• Whorl: contains 1 or more cores and 2 deltas

 • Ridgeology: the study and comparison of individual ridge characteristics (minutiae)

-• Poroscopy (Locard’s system): the study of the arrangement, size, and frequency of sweat pores along the ridges
+Poroscopy is an identification method based on the comparative study of the size, shape, number, and arrangement of sweat pores on the friction ridges of the skin.

 Icon of a lock